Skip to main content

 Getting full-text news articles

-Never pay for an article without checking the UCSD Library catalog to see if we have a subscription.
+Never pay for an article without checking the UC San Diego Library catalog to see if we have a subscription.

-To see if UCSD subscribes to a newspaper, watch this video or follow these steps:
+To see if UC San Diego Library subscribes to a newspaper, or follow these steps: watch this video

 The record will provide:

-- a library location and call number to find the article in print at one of the libraries (this will mostly be for older articles)
+a library location and call number to find the article in print in the Library (this will mostly be for older articles)